lemald/stringlines/README.md

 A whole bunch of things.
 Here are some of the more important items:

-- Support routes with an asymmetry in the two directions, probably by allowing separate charts to be generated for different directions.
-  Should still allow symmetric routes to be plotted on the same chart.
 - Visual improvements to the output.
 - Command line arguments for the polling executable.
 Routes will probably need to be configured via a config file.